adwhitaker/GrowLog/README.md

 PostgreSQL 6.1.0

 ## Instructions

-Run *npm install* in the terminal to download dependencies listed in package.json
-To use Google OAuth:
+__Google OAuth Instructions:__
-go to *https://console.developers.google.com*, create a new project,
+Go to *https://console.developers.google.com*, create a new project,
 Create an **.env** file which includes the following information:
 AUTHORIZATION_URL, TOKEN_URL, CLIENT_ID, CLIENT_SECRET, CALLBACK_URL, and SECRET

+__General Operating Instructions:__
+- Run *npm install* in the terminal to download dependencies listed in package.json
-PostgreSQL database setup information can be found in **database.sql**
+- PostgreSQL database setup information can be found in **database.sql**
-Type *npm start* in the terminal to start the server connection
+- Type *npm start* in the terminal to start the server connection
-Enter *localhost:3000* in the browser address bar
+- Enter *localhost:3000* in the browser address bar
-Type *Control + C* in the terminal to quit the server connection
+- Type *Control + C* in the terminal to quit the server connection

 ## Authors
-- Laura Abend
+Laura Abend
-- Ally Boyd
+Ally Boyd
-- Elisa Lee
+Elisa Lee
-- Jackie Torborg
+Jackie Torborg
-- Alexander Whitaker
+Alexander Whitaker